adrienbailliard/xrpl-trading-bot/docs/config.md

   The percentage of the balance to ignore when considering offers.
 + `baseProfitSpread` (number)

-  Minimum profit margin applied when placing offers.
+  Minimum profit margin percentage applied when placing offers.
 + `benchmarkAveragingPeriod` (number)

   The number of minutes over which the benchmark price is averaged.